Make sure that our 800-222-1222 number is in the in-case-of-emergency contact list on your phone.

 - comprehensive information on poisons and toxins, poison prevention and the safe and proper use of medications.

 The center was established officially by the State Legislature of Arizona in 1980 to provide lifesaving services to the citizens of Arizona.
-Located in Tucson at the University of Arizona and administratively directed by the College of Pharmacy, the center is certified by the American Association of Poison Control Centers.
+Located in Tucson at the University of Arizona and administratively directed by the College of Pharmacy, the center is certified by America's Poison Centers.